illinois-data-curation/teaching-public/labs/Data-Cleaning-OpenRefine.md

 ## Scenario
 You’ve been tasked with cleaning a dataset in preparation for analysis.
-The data is based on inspections of Chicago restaurants and contains the following fields.
-Your job is to explore the dataset, identify and resolve quality issues.
-One of several target analysis goals is the question of whether a given ZIP Code has higher risk food safety violations.
+The data is based on inspections of Chicago restaurants.
+Your job is to _explore_ the dataset, identify and resolve _quality issues_.

+One of several target analysis goals is the question of _whether a given ZIP Code has higher risk food safety violations_ compared to the mean for Chicago.

-* Potential data quality issues include:
+Potential data quality issues include:
 * Typos and misspellings that can be resolved via clustering and merging values
 * Unnecessary whitespace
 * Variations in case
 * Malformed or differently formatted values (dates, numbers, etc)
 * Columns that require splitting or merging

-## Install OpenRefine
+## 1. Install OpenRefine

 * Download and install OpenRefine from https://openrefine.org/download
 * Run OpenRefine (it will open in your browser with URL http://127.0.0.1:3333/)

-## Prepare your lab7 folder
+## 2. Prepare a local folder for your data

-* Create a new folder `lab7` in your class repository
+* Create a new folder `Data_Cleaning_Lab` in a suitable directory.

-## Download and Import
+## 3. Download and Import

 Download and import the [food-inspection-dirty.csv](https://github.com/illinois-data-curation/is477-fa24/blob/main/labs/food-inspections-dirty.csv) into OpenRefine.
 To download the file, click on the link and download from GitHub.